mlflow/mlflow/docs/source/llms/tracing/index.rst

         MLflow Tracing ensures observability for your interactions with Gemini AI models.
         When Gemini autologging is enabled with :py:func:`mlflow.gemini.autolog`, usage of the Gemini SDK will automatically record generated traces during interactive development.
+        Note that only synchronous calls for text interactions are supported.
+Asynchronous API is not traced, and full inputs cannnot be recorded for multi-modal inputs.

         .. code-block:: python